 Among these, the Islamic Finance Sector and Food & Beverages sector stand high regarding spending with figures of $2 Tn and $1.17 Tn.

-As part of this research report, a survey was also conducted that analysed the level of millennial engagement in consuming Halal products.
-According to the research results, 55900 millennials in Pakistan are interested in promoting an economy based on the trade of goods and services according to Islamic trend.
-The survey also analysed the most productive sector with high potential for future growth.
-Islamic Finance, Modest Fashion and Media & Recreation emerged to be the areas with most opportunities and growth.
+As part of this research report, a survey was also conducted that analyzed the level of millennial engagement in consuming Halal products.
+According to the research results, 55900 millennials in Pakistan are interested in promoting an economy based on the trade of goods and services according to the Islamic trend.
+The survey also analyzed the most productive sector with high potential for future growth.
+Islamic Finance, Modest Fashion, and Media & Recreation emerged to be the areas with most opportunities and growth.

 These stats are encouraging not only for businesses based in Islamic countries but also for the entire world as Islamic economy especially the Halal food sector is getting international recognition in the form of an established brand that offers the hygienic product.